 Note: Bcome uses the -J syntax rather than ProxyCommand to traverse SSH proxies.
-As such, Bcome requires an SSH version compatible with the -J flag, such as OpenSSH 7.3 or greater, to be installed on the connecting client & proxies.
+An SSH version compatible with the -J flag, such as OpenSSH 7.3 or greater, is required to be installed on the connecting client & proxies.

 Bcome will delegate to your local Operating System for all SSH interactions.